ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 | DET || WORDS+ | MEAS || Q* || M || WORD* || DET || M || WORDS+

-Clarity searches for measurement subjects in each WORDS+ group captured by the associated regex.
+ClarityNLP searches for measurement subjects in each WORDS+ group captured by the associated regex.

 **7. M and M**